Expose a Local Service with Cloudflare Tunnel

 Claude Code: Things I Learned After Using It Every Day

 I've used Claude Code daily since it came out.
 Here are the best practices, tools, and configuration patterns I've picked up.
-Most of this applies to other coding agents (Codex, Gemini CLI) too.
+Most of this applies to Codex too.

 TL;DR